geksilla/atom-fuzzy-grep/README.md

 You can specify any command you want by **Grep Command String** option in package settings,  [ag](https://github.com/ggreer/the_silver_searcher) is used by default.

-If you wan to setup another one instead of **ag** here few examples:
+If you want to setup another one instead of **ag** here few examples:

 ### [pt](https://github.com/monochromegane/the_platinum_searcher)